Solar Energy in Nigeria: Why Solar Energy Could Be a Blessing for Nigeria in the Future

-Freystadt, Oberpfalz – Solar plants “made” by J.v.G. technology are found meanwhile all around the world.
-J.v.G. technology reports now the contract of the first complete plant with Desert process in Nigeria.
+Solar plants “made” by J.v.G. technology can be found all around the world.
+J.v.G. technology is now announcing the contract for the first complete plant in Nigeria that will use the Desert process.
 It will “bring” 10 MW.
-The installation there is lated for June/July 2013.
+The installation is scheduled for June/July 2013.

-In the new plant, however, not only the Desert technology is to be implemented, but also the leading hybrid modules.
-And that too, based on the new 2-mm-technology.
+The new plant, however, will implement not only Desert technology but also the leading hybrid modules.
+And that too will be based on the new 2-mm-technology.
 The hybrid modules from J.v.G. technology were patented in 2013.
 They are being promoted through various ZIM projects, namely the Central Innovation Program SME (Zentrales Innovationsprogramm Mittelstand).

-These modules more robust than the conventional modules, because they are covered on the rear side not with a film, but with an approximately two millimetres thick glass layer.
-This provides optimal protection on the front as well as on the back sides.
+These modules are more robust than conventional modules because they are covered on the rear side not with a film, but with a glass layer approximately two millimetres thick.
+This provides optimal protection on the front as well as the back side.

-These are modules which have a thermal collector on the rear side.
-Warm water can be produced thus directly or a geothermal exchanger can be integrated.
+These are modules that have a thermal collector on the rear side.
+Warm water can be produced directly or a geothermal exchanger can be integrated.

-If any noise is typical for the country, then is disastrous.
-Sometimes power failures last not only for hours, but for days together or even for weeks.
-Nigeria has also large oil reserves, but these have brought in more misery than prosperity during the last few decades.
-As a result of the oil production serious environmental contamination has occurred; there is widespread pollution of water, air and ground.
-Many are killed due to explosions.
-In 2010 a damaged pipeline caused leakage of nearly 3000 barrels oil that destroyed one of the largest mangrove forests of the earth.
-Many people felt, oil is also the reason why for a long time no one thought about alternative sources of energy.
+If any noise is typical for the country, then it is disastrous.
+Sometimes power failures last not only for hours, but for days or even weeks.
+Nigeria also has large oil reserves, but these have brought in more misery than prosperity during the last few decades.
+As a result of the oil production, serious environmental contamination has occurred; there is widespread pollution of the water, air and ground.
+Many are killed by explosions.
+In 2010 a damaged pipeline caused a leakage of nearly 3000 barrels of oil that destroyed one of the largest mangrove forests on the earth.
+Many people felt that oil is also the reason why no one thought about alternative sources of energy for a long time.
 Saving power?
 Many people don’t even think about it (yet).

-With 300 sunny days in a year, the initial conditions for solar energy are excellent – if they withstand the temperatures like the Desert modules from J.v.G. technology do.
-The state itself does not promote solar energy, but at least it is under discussion.
-An ambitious goal of the government which is also considering atomic energy is to cover 50 percent of the energy in the coming 30 years through renewable resources.
+With 300 sunny days a year, the initial conditions for solar energy are excellent – if they withstand the temperatures like the Desert modules from J.v.G. technology.
+The state itself does not promote solar energy, but at least it’s under discussion.
+An ambitious goal of the government, which is also considering atomic energy, is to ensure that 50 percent of the country’s energy comes from renewable resources in the next 30 years.